 Holding Corrupt Public Officials Accountable

-The Office works, in close partnership with the Federal Burau of Investigation and other federal, state, and city investigative agencies, to maintain and protect the integrity of all levels of government.
-The unit oversees the investigation and prosecution of corruption crimes committed by elected and appointed officials, government employees, and individuals and companies doing business with the city, state, and federal government, as well as campaign finance offenses.
+The Office works, in close partnership with the Federal Bureau of Investigation and other federal, state, and city investigative agencies, to maintain and protect the integrity of all levels of government.
 Prosecutors assigned to the Office’s Public Corruption Unit as well as prosecutors in the Office’s White Plains Division prioritize investigations and prosecutions involving the bribery of public officials, campaign finance violations and fundraising fraud, corruption of union officials, and fraud on the government.
 Below are examples of cases charged within each of those priority categories.

 The Office investigates and prosecutes the payors and recipients of bribes to public officials at the federal, state, and local levels.
 Recent examples include the following cases:

-- U.S. Senator Robert Menendez, His Wife, And Three New Jersey Businessmen Charged with Bribery Offenses: In Fall 2023, U.S. Senator Robert Menendez, his wife, and three New Jersey businessmen named Wael Hana, Jose Uribe, and Fred Daibes were charged with bribery-related offenses.
+- U.S. Senator Robert Menendez, His Wife, And Three New Jersey Businessmen Charged with Bribery Offenses: In Fall 2023, U.S. Senator Robert Menendez, his wife Nadine Menendez, and three New Jersey businessmen named Wael Hana, Jose Uribe, and Fred Daibes were charged with bribery-related offenses.
 The charges arose out of a years-long scheme through which, the indictment alleges, Hana, Uribe, and Daibes paid hundreds of thousands of dollars in bribes to the Menendezes, in exchange for Senator Menendez using his official position and influence, including as the Chairman and/or Ranking Member of the Senate Foreign Relations Committee, for the personal benefit of these businessmen and to benefit the Governments of Egypt and Qatar.
+Menendez, Hana, and Daibes were convicted in July 2024, following a nine-week jury trial.
+On January 29, 2025, Menendez, Hana, and Daibes were sentenced to 11 years, more than eight years, and seven years in prison, respectively, for bribery, foreign agent, and obstruction of justice offenses.
 Uribe pled guilty and is awaiting sentencing.
-Trial for three of the four remaining defendants began on May 13, 2024.
+Trial for Nadine Menendez is scheduled to begin in March 2025.

 The Office also investigates and prosecutes individuals who violate federal campaign finance laws or engage in fraud through fundraising.
 Recent examples include the following cases: